 We are committed to discovering new ways of accelerating a move to a sustainable future and are at the forefront of world-renowned research that challenges conventions.

-Most important of all, we share much of our research so that the wider public can learn from it, and benefit from it.
+Most important of all, we share much of our research so that the wider public can learn and benefit from it.
 Our reports are available to download as PDFs.